sjmignot/dogsbody/content/poetry/blow-up-variations.md

 And a woman smokes a cigarette and I see, as she drags,
 the cigarette breathing her in and the smoke that leaves her
 is a part of her body--some exhausted piece of lung--she knows
-she will never get back.
+she can never get back.
 And I have always wanted to be someone
 who smoked.
 The beauty of holding in what you will have
 to give back.
 Being Belmondo or Bogart for all the time it takes
 the smoke to clear, the world you can’t see marked in the way